What Do Seventh-day Adventists Believe About the Church?

 But as reformed as it was, this church wasn’t perfect.
 It still maintained many of the practices of the Roman church.
 And the most disturbing was that everyone was required by law to attend the parish church.

-So, anyone in England was still bound to follow the Roman rites in the English church.
+So, everyone in England was still bound to follow the Roman rites in the English church.

 But there were some who desired that the church would return to its purity of doctrines that is seen in the apostolic church.
 The simplicity of the Biblical principles recorded in the Bibles that they now had.
 These were called the Puritans.